 Fruits of False Teachers:

 Herbert Armstrong and Garner Ted Armstrong never admitted to anyone that they were wrong.
 They had an attitude of arrogance and pride and would not even listen to those who tried to correct them.
 Garner Ted Armstrong continually “repented” and “repented,” putting on a show of tears, but the fruits remained the same. (“I am weary with repenting.”
-Jeremiah 15:6) The Word of God shows us that if anyone has the mind of Christ (which can only be imparted through the Holy Spirit), there will be good fruit produced and there will be a true turning from sin.
+Jeremiah 15:6) The Word of God shows us that if anyone has the mind of Christ (which can only be imparted through the Holy Spirit), there will be good fruit produced.
 Both HWA and GTA were involved in many scandals and cover-ups which were common knowledge among the field ministry, yet GTA admitted they were “above the Law.”
 But what does the Word of God say?

 “They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate” (Titus 1:13).

 “In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God …” (I John 3:10)